FXUS61 KPHI 211455

 National Weather Service Mount Holly NJ

-A cold front is forecast to move across the area during the day
+Atlantic region.
+A cold front will push south across the area

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...